-We expect equally high standards of behaviour outside lessons and this will be challenged in a similar way.
+We expect equally high standards of behaviour outside lessons, and this will be challenged in a similar way.

-All students should carry their Homework Diaries and can be required to present them to any member of staff wearing a badge.
-A student refusing to present their Homework Diary will be identified as quickly as possible, either through photographs in Key Stage offices or Head of Year offices or using the CCTV system and be reprimanded.
+All students should carry their Student Planners and can be required to present them to any member of staff wearing a badge.
+A student refusing to present their Student Planner will be identified as quickly as possible, either through photographs in the Achievement Hubs or using the CCTV system, with a consequence applied if appropriate.
 Equally students should also always follow staff instructions including always giving their name when required.

-Very serious incidents, in or out of class, should be reported as quickly as possible to the senior member of staff on-call by sending two trusted students to a key stage office.
+Very serious incidents, in or out of class, should be reported as quickly as possible to the senior member of staff on-call by using the 'Urgent Call' button on ClassCharts or by sending two trusted students to the relevant Achievement Hub.

-We take misbehaviour on trips and visits very seriously.
-We are committed to make such trips accessible to all through both financially and in terms of individual need.
-Students who misbehave on trips may be supervised from the rest of the party to keep all students safe or to allow a fair investigation to take place.
+We take misbehaviour on off site visits very seriously.
+We are committed to make such visits accessible to all through both financially and in terms of individual need.
+Students who misbehave on visits may be supervised separate from the rest of the party to keep all students safe or to allow a fair investigation to take place.
 In such circumstances, closer supervision by a member of staff does not necessarily indicate a student has done something wrong.
-For serious misbehaviour, attendance on any College-led activity outside College, ECC reserve the right to request that Parents/Carers collect their child and that in such instances this may lead to a ban on future trips and activities if we do not believe that an effective risk assessment can be put in place.
+For serious misbehaviour, attendance on any College-led activity outside College, ECC reserve the right to request that Parents/Carers collect their child and that in such instances this may lead to a ban on future visits and activities if we do not believe that an effective risk assessment can be put in place.

 Misbehaviour in exams is exceptionally serious and could result in losing all the marks for an exam paper.
-The Joint Qualifications Committee oversee external exams and have a very strict code of conduct which must be adhered to.
+The Joint Qualifications Committee oversee external exams and have a very strict code of conduct which must be adhered to (including reporting any incidents directly to them).
 Any disruption will be dealt with severely.
 Students not using their extra time may be given detentions to make up for the time missed.

-The Report System
+The Behaviour Stage System